Syncano/syncano-ios/README.md

 ```

 We also offer synchronous connections if you’d like to manage threading yourself.
 You can use the exact same methods to connect with Syncano using TCP socket - just use SyncanoSyncServer class object instead of Syncano class.

+## License

+Syncano's iOS Library (syncano-ios) is available under the MIT license.
+See the LICENSE file for more info.